microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.language.document.md

 advanced diagnostics and tracking of this faulty hashing algorithm.

-in this example one could imagine the pseudo code below being utilized in a randomized pattern and deployed using dynamic telemetry into a production environment as you can see in the pseudo code periodically the hash of a file will be doubly computed once in the production code and secondarily in the telemetry code
+in this example one could imagine the pseudo code below being utilized in a randomized pattern and deployed using Dynamic Telemetry into a production environment as you can see in the pseudo code periodically the hash of a file will be doubly computed once in the production code and secondarily in the telemetry code

-when or if hash is detected to be incorrect the dynamic telemetry language processor is able to emit extra to diagnostic telemetry that indicates to the programmer who is monitoring the back end databases that in fact the hashing algorithm is failing
+when or if hash is detected to be incorrect the Dynamic Telemetry language processor is able to emit extra to diagnostic telemetry that indicates to the programmer who is monitoring the back end databases that in fact the hashing algorithm is failing